PrestaShop/QANightlyResults/README.md

 </VirtualHost>
 ```

 ## Inserting new data

 Use the hook provided in the `Hook` controller.
 You need to call this URL: `BASE_URL/hook/add` with the following GET parameters:
 - `token`: the token set in the environment variable `QANB_TOKEN` (e.g.: `IpBzOmwXQUrW5Hn`)
 - `filename` : the complete filename to look for in the Google Cloud Storage (e.g.: `2019-07-22-develop.json`).
 The name must follow this pattern: `/[0-9]{4}-[0-9]{2}-[0-9]{2}-(.*)?\.json/`
 Optional:
 - `force`: a special parameter used to force insert when a similar entry is found (criterias are date and version)

+EG : `mysite.com/hook/add?token=IpBzOmwXQUrW5Hn&filename=2019-07-22-develop.json`

+The files in the Google Cloud Storage might be huge, so be sure your server is properly configured to handle large files (~ 10Mio).

+Files will be taken from https://storage.googleapis.com/prestashop-core-nightly/reports/ (unless specified otherwise in the config section at the top of the controller).

 ## Containers